soffes/blog/published/2009-01-02-why-a-mac-app-store-would-suck/why-a-mac-app-store-would-suck.markdown

+---
-# Why A Mac App Store Would Suck
+title: Why A Mac App Store Would Suck
+categories: apple mac
+---

 So recently [TUAW](http://tuaw.com) did [a story](http://www.tuaw.com/2009/01/02/time-for-a-mac-app-store/) about how cool a Mac App Store would be.
 On the surface, this sounds like a great idea.
 As a developer, this is the last thing I would want.